AhmedYassi02/Hickathon_43/README.md

 # Hickathon_43

-Code of groupe 43 of Hickathon#5
+Repository of groupe 43 for the Hickathon 2024 #5

+Link to the Hackathon repository: https://github.com/hi-paris/Hickathon5